State of the South Atlantic 2015

-The primary objective of this report card was to develop a short synthesis report assessing 11 habitats, using a variety of ecological indicators.
-The assessment evaluates the ecological integrity of the South Atlantic using natural and cultural resource indicators with indicators scored across the entire region, for individual ecosystems, and within subregions following watershed and ecoregional boundaries.
+The South Atlantic Landscape Conservation Cooperative (South Atlantic LCC) is a partnership of federal, state, and private organizations dedicated to conserving a landscape capable of sustaining the nation’s natural and cultural resources for current and future generations.
+The primary objective of this project was to develop a short synthesis report assessing 11 habitats, using a variety of ecological indicators.
 Overall, the South Atlantic scored a C. Piedmont areas scored the lowest, likely due to impacts from their major urban megaregions.
 The Marine region scored the highest; however, it did not include fishing impacts.
 The Coastal Plain scores were in the middle.
-These scores show that, while the South Atlantic is not completely healthy, there's hope for making future improvements.
-To explore geospatial indicator data and to stay up-to-date on future progress, visit the State of the South Atlantic.
+These scores show that, while the South Atlantic is not completely healthy, there’s hope for making future improvements.